Artin's primitive root conjecture -a survey -: Some variations of Artin's problem

 \subsection{Order in a prescribed arithmetic progression}

-The problem of determining for how many primes $p\le x$ one has ord$_p(g)\equiv a({\rm mod~}d)$, with $a$ and $d$ prescribed integers was first considered by Chinen and Murata \cite{CM} in case $d=4$.
-In this generality the problem turns out to be much harder than the case where $d|a$.
-Under an appropriate generalization of RH it turns out that $\delta_g(a,d)$, the density of primes $p\le x$ such that ord$_p(g)\equiv a({\rm mod~}d)$, exists \cite[Part II]{Moreejapi1}.
+The problem of determining for how many primes $p\le x$ one has ord$_p(g)\equiv a({\rm mod~}d)$, with $a$ and $d$ prescribed integers, was first considered by Chinen and Murata \cite{CM} in case $d=4$.
+By a different method their results for $d=4$ are reproved in Moree \cite{Moreejapi1} for more general $g$.
+This gives also a rather more compact formulation of their results.
+In the same paper also the case $d=3$ was dealt with.\\ In this generality the problem turns out to be much harder than the case where $d|a$.
+Under an appropriate generalization of RH it turns out that $\delta_g(a,d)$, the density of primes $p\le x$ such that ord$_p(g)\equiv a({\rm mod~}d)$ exists (see Chinen and Murata \cite{CM3} in case $d$ is a prime power, \cite{CM4, Moreejapi2} in the general case).
 Let $N_g(a,d)(x)$ be the associated counting function.
-The latter proof starts with noting the identity
+The proof of the existence of $\delta_g(a,d)$ by Moree \cite{Moreejapi1} starts with noting the identity